Egypt allows EU envoy to see deposed president

 The Brotherhood says the accusations, including conspiring with the Palestinian group Hamas, are absurd and trumped up to justify his detention.
 He has not been officially charged.

-Additional reporting by Tom Perry, Asma Alsharif, Shadia Nasralla and Patricia Zengerle; Writing by Michael Georgy, Tom Perry and Matt Robinson; Editing by Philip Barbara
+Additional reporting by Tom Perry, Asma Alsharif, Yasmine Saleh, Shadia Nasralla, Omar Fahmy, Ali Abdelaty and Patricia Zengerle; Writing by Michael Georgy, Tom Perry and Matt Robinson; Editing by Philip Barbara and Eric Beech